 3. Add the bok choy and cook for 30 seconds or until the leaves have wilted.
 Turn off heat.
 Ladle the soup into bowls over the noodles, sprinkle with the sesame oil, chopped chilli and coriander leaves, if using.

 The ginger beer adds a mellow spice to this pudding.
-Serve it with lashings of butterscotch sauce and freezing vanilla ice cream for the perfect end to a winter’s night.
+Serve it topped with butterscotch sauce and cool vanilla ice cream for the perfect end to a winter’s night.

 200 g dried pitted dates

 125 g unsalted butter, plus extra for greasing

 1 cup brown sugar